 The population of Multnomah County has steadily increased since 1860.
 The 2000 county population of 660,486 represented an increase of 13.12% over 1990.
 Portland is the county's largest city with a population of well over 500,000.
 So, it is interesting that most people in Portland would have no clue about the peak that is the highest point in the whole county.

 The Pacific Crest TrailRunning from the Mexican to Canadian border, this trail is one of those huge challenges that only a few dozen complete in one effort each year.
 An amazing achievement for sure but the key thing here is that Buck Peak is just off of this trail and to reach the top of Buck Peak means sharing the PCT for a few miles.

 Over 2600 miles in length and running through the states of California, Oregon and Washington, it is filled with special places that thru hikers and section hikers remember fondly.
-The Sierra-Nevada mountains, the Marble and Desolation Wilderness areas in California, and in Oregon, it is the Eagel Creek portion, an alternate section of the PCT that is looked forward and unfortunately is all too brief.
-From the journal of one of the thru hikers, I found this reference to his experience on the Eagle Creek portion.
-The hiker will be left unnamed but I'll let his words speak to the rest of us.
+The Sierra-Nevada mountains, the Marble and Desolation Wilderness areas in California, and in Oregon, it is the Eagle Creek portion, an alternate section of the PCT that is looked forward and unfortunately is all too brief.
+It does provide a route to Buck Peak as mentioned above.